5 Ways Helicopters Make Your Life Better

 Helicopters help us discover, produce and preserve the natural resources we use every day.
 Electric utilities use helicopters in many ways, including the inspection of powerlines in remote areas.
 Oil and gas companies explore new resources and transport workers to offshore oil rigs with helicopters.
 Helicopters also carry sophisticated instruments that let forestry and mining companies keep an eye on their resources and assets.

 Whether it’s the Coast Guard looking for a stranded sailor, a hurricane victim being plucked from a rooftop, the sheriff’s department trying to find a lost child, or a paramedic picking up a hiker with a broken leg, there’s simply no substitute for a helicopter when it comes to search and rescue.
 Every year thousands of people look to the sky and listen for the comforting “whop whop” of rotor blades when they need a helping hand.

 Helicopters are a key tool used in aerial firefighting, especially in remote regions.
 Smokejumpers can rappel onto the scene of a forest fire or wildfire from a helicopter.
 But more often helicopters are used to dump water or retardant on the blaze.
 Some helicopters, called helitankers, use internal tanks while others use buckets suspended beneath the aircraft and filled by dipping them in a nearby body of water.
 Sometimes helicopters extinguish a fire before ground crews even arrive.

-The future of helicopters is our mission.
-For more information on what we’re doing to improve the safety, efficiency and capability of rotocraft, visit our website.
+For more information on what we’re doing to improve the safety, efficiency and capability of rotocraft, visit this website.